 I had to copy edit various texts as part of a technical editing course at ASU.
 In the document linked above, the original text for each sample are by different authors, and each text’s respective subject matter and complexity differ, too.

 As part of my copyediting (or copy editing, depending on your style guide) certificate program through UC San Diego Extension, I edited a complex analytical report of international voting systems and political dynamics surrounding elections in Microsoft Word with Track Changes.
-The original report was written by political science professors who were also English Language Learners.
+The original report was written in English by political science professors whose native languages were not English.
 The objectives of this heavy copyedit (copy edit) were correcting spelling, grammar, punctuation, and usage errors, among other problems that affected the intention and presentation of the manuscript.
 Fact-checking, citations, tables and figures, pagination, and more were all addressed, too.
 I also had to recognize common legal considerations in the field of publishing so I could identify such elements in the manuscript.

 I completed a comprehensive (developmental) edit for an assignment for the technical editing course at ASU.
 The document features the edited text first, followed by the original text I was provided.
 The professor required that I keep all information provided in the original text, but that I edit for content clarity, organization, parallelism, formatting, and readability, among other edits.